The Bonackers

 The lucky ones are still able to eke out a living fishing, farming and harvesting shellfish.
 But life is getting harder every year.
 Government regulations limit their annual catch.
 Greedy developers are squeezing them out, buying up surrounding tracts of land for mega-millions, and their bays are being destroyed by their neighbor’s overfertilized lawns and climate change.
 Few of their children can afford to follow in their footsteps, reluctantly pulling up stakes and heading elsewhere.

-The Bonackers, will share perspectives and knowledge passed down through generations, sprinkled with the Bonac dialect, and seasoned with the sounds of the sea.
-Their powerful commitment to holding onto their traditions in spite of ever-increasing obstacles will come to life through a series of interviews and video stories.
+The Bonackers, shares perspectives and knowledge passed down through generations, sprinkled with the Bonac dialect, and seasoned with the sounds of the sea.
+Their powerful commitment to holding onto their traditions in spite of ever-increasing obstacles comes to life through a series of interviews and video stories.

 While our story is about one rural community on the east end of Long Island, the Bonackers survival story is being replicated in small towns across the nation.
 Our aim is to inspire people to think more deeply about what we lose as a country if these centuries old cultures disappear and all that’s left of them is housed in museums and archives.